-ArQule (NAS: ARQL) will try to beat its earnings estimates for the fourth consecutive quarter.
-The company will unveil its latest earnings Monday.
-ArQule is a clinical-stage biotechnology company that is engaged in researching and developing innovative cancer therapeutics.
+ArQule (NAS: ARQL) beat estimates by $0.18 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Monday, Feb.
+27. ArQule is a clinical-stage biotechnology company that is engaged in the research and development of innovative cancer therapeutics directed toward molecular targets that play critical roles in the development of human cancers.

 What analysts say:

-Revenue forecasts: On average, analysts predict $6 million in revenue this quarter.
-That would represent a decline of 15.6% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $11.1 million in revenue this quarter.
+That would represent a rise of 47.3% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 83.3% assigning it an "outperform" rating.
-The community at large concurs with the All-Stars with 89% giving it a rating of "outperform."
-Fools are bullish on ArQule, though the message boards have been quiet lately with only 88 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 86.3% granting it an outperform rating.
+The community at large agrees with the All-Stars, with 88% assigning it a rating of outperform.
 ArQule's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.